s311354/Louis/_posts/2021-01-23-C++_Static_and_Dynamic_Libraries.md

 </span></code></pre>

+Note:

-Note: the path where the dynamic linker searches for the libraries is configured in the /etc directory, namely in the file /etc/ld.so.conf and in files residing in the /etc/ld.so.conf.d directory
++ The path where the dynamic linker searches for the libraries is configured in the /etc directory, namely in the file /etc/ld.so.conf and in files residing in the /etc/ld.so.conf.d directory

++ PATH environment variable specifies the search paths for commands

++ LD_LIBRARY_PATH environment specifies the search paths for shared libraries for the linker

 ## Reference ##